ChapelR/poof/docs/README.md

 ## Configuration

 You can configure your poof experience with a special passage in your story.
 This passage must be written in JSON format and  called `poof.config`.
 You have a number of options you can use to set things up for your viewing pleasure.
+You may also configure poof according to your preferences and then export your settings using the `Poof Config` option in the `Export` menu and copy and paste the resulting JSON data into a passage called `poof.config`.

 ### The `poof.config` Passage